lupidan/apple-signin-unity/README.md

 ### Final notes regarding setup

-**NOTE:** The `AuthenticationServices.framework` should be added as Optional, to support previous iOS versions, avoiding crashes at startup.
+The `AuthenticationServices.framework` should be added as Optional, to support previous iOS versions, avoiding crashes at startup.

-**NOTE 2:** The provided extension method uses reflection to integrate with the current tools Unity provides.
+The provided extension method uses reflection to integrate with the current tools Unity provides.
 It has been tested with Unity 2018.x and 2019.x.
 But if it fails on your particular Unity version, feel free to open a issue, specifying the Unity version.

 ## Implement Sign in With Apple